xvtom/objective-c-style-guide/README.md

-# The official Express VPN Objective-C style guide.
+# The official ExpressVPN Objective-C style guide.

-This style guide outlines the coding conventions for Express VPN team.
+This style guide outlines the coding conventions for ExpressVPN Mac/iOS dev team.

 ## Introduction